 Why bother to cultivate it?

-In order to convince and especially promote your interests in business, the decision maker is likely to need to know, like and trust you.
+In order to convince and especially promote your interests in business, the decision maker needs to know, like and trust you.
 Cultivating gravitas is a compelling business strategy for establishing credibility, respect and trust.
-With gravitas, you show yourself to be a leader who inspires confidence to win business.
+With gravitas, you show yourself to be a leader who inspires confidence and wins business.

 Take care to look the part.
 An interesting study revealed that if a vet dressed ‘down’, they were rated as low in effectiveness.
 However if they dressed in a white coat and wore a stethoscope (however superfluous), they were rated as highly effective!
 Go to hairdressers to get the best advice on how your hair should look.
 Go to an image consultant to match your colouring, your style and the context of the clothes you are wearing.
 Go to the gym to increase your fitness.
 Buy expensive shoes and keep them polished – people DO notice.
 Make sure your nails are carefully manicured.
 Make your appearance looks at least one level better than expectation to make an impact.